Food Business Registration

 Read about registration requirements for food businesses including the food classification system, food safety requirements and information for the production of natural product, labelling of product plus bed and breakfast information.

-These guidelines are designed to assist you to understand and meet the requirements of Council to ensure we can approve or transfer the registration of your food premises.
+These Guidelines are designed to provide information to assist you to understand and meet the requirements of Mansfield Shire Council to approve or transfer the registration of your food premises.

 In Victoria, all businesses that prepare, store and handle food for sale must comply with the Victorian Food Act 1984 (‘Food Act’) which incorporates the Australia and New Zealand Food Standards Code.